keptn-contrib/dynatrace-service/documentation/project-setup.md

 ## 2. Create a dynatrace-service configuration file (`dynatrace/dynatrace.conf.yaml`)

 To utilize the dynatrace-service with your Keptn project, add a configuration file (located at `dynatrace/dynatrace.conf.yaml`) to project's Git repository.
-At a minimum, this YAML file instructs the dynatrace-service about which Dynatrace credentials secret to use, but depending on the use-case, specifies how to retrieve SLIs, and optionally, which attach rules to use for identifying the entity monitored by Dynatrace.
+At a minimum, this YAML file instructs the dynatrace-service about which Dynatrace credentials secret to use, but depending on the use-case, specifies how to retrieve SLIs, and optionally, which attach rules to use for selecting entities monitored by Dynatrace.
 See [Configuring the dynatrace-service with `dynatrace/dynatrace.conf.yaml`](dynatrace-conf-yaml-file.md) for details.
 The [minimum configuration](assets/dynatrace.conf.yaml) is:

 ```yaml
 spec_version: '0.1.0'